Final Examination in Professional Practice (Part 3) Architecture

 The academic year runs from October to June.
 There are breaks at Christmas and Easter.

 It's divided into 2 teaching blocks and 2 assessment periods:

 - Teaching block 1 – October to January

 - Assessment period 1 – late January to early February

 - Teaching block 2 – February to May

 - Assessment period 2 – May to June

 You'll be able to test your knowledge and skills informally before submitting assignments that count towards your final mark.
 You'll get feedback on assessments so you can improve in future.

-- UK, EU, International, Channel Islands and Isle of Man students (Part time): £2,320 per year (subject to annual increase)
+UK, EU, International, Channel Islands and Isle of Man students (part time): £2,550

 Additional course costs